BeardedTinker/wazuh-homelab-security/README.md

 # Wazuh Homelab Security

+Detection rules and decoders used in the BeardedTinker homelab SIEM setup.
 Practical Wazuh rules, decoders, sample logs, and dashboard building blocks for a real homelab setup.

 This repository focuses on three common homelab telemetry sources: